netplexflix/Upcoming-Movies-TV-Shows-for-Kometa/README.md

 ---

-## 📼 Placeholder Video (Method 2)
+## 📼 Choose Placeholder Video (Method 2)

 When using the placeholder method, the script uses the `UMTK` video file in the `video` subfolder.<br>
 It's a simple intro video that shows 'coming soon':<br>
 ![Image](https://github.com/user-attachments/assets/588618dc-86f2-4e0f-9be7-93c5eacef4e7)<br>

-You can replace this with any video you like, as long as it is named `UMTK`.
+You can replace this with one of the other included examples, or with any video you like.
+Just make sure your chosen video is named `UMTK`.

 ---